survivejs/site/drafts/a-plus-interview.md

 </span>
 </p>

-Well, over the years trying to answer this questions, i narrowed it down to the following:
+Well, over the years of trying to answer this question, I narrowed it down to the following:

 > Hi, I'm Nikolay, I'm here to help

 That's usually enough to start.
-But, I suppose you want something more palpable in this case.
+But, I suppose you want something more tangible in this case.
 Well, I'm a software engineer, I think.
-And, I've been doing this long enough to start feeling a bit awkward about it.
-I think my "career" as a software engineer started when IE4 was the tip of the spear, and I'm still have my hands on the keyboard every single day.
+And I've been doing this long enough to start feeling a bit awkward about it.
+I think my "career" as a software engineer started when IE4 was the tip of the spear and I still had my hands on the keyboard every single day.

-Although, admittedly, recently I've been more focused on building teams of software engineers as my day job.
-Which, I see as just another way of building technology and software in particular.
-I suppose it's a natural projection of attempts to build larger and larger projects.
+Recently, however, I've been more focused on building teams of software engineers at my day job.
+I see this as just another way to create software.
+I suppose it's a natural outcome of attempts to realize larger and larger projects.

 Ok, I admit, this was a big vague.
-Don't get me wrong, I am trying to dodge the question, but, I feel like a personal story of a Siberian born, working class nerd who lives in Australia is going to be a bit confusing, and besides the point.
+Don't get me wrong, I am not trying to dodge the question.
+But I feel like a personal story of a Siberian born, working class nerd who lives in Australia is going to be a bit confusing and beside the point.

 ## How would you describe *a-plus-forms* to someone who has never heard of it?

-So, it's a React form library, that helps you not to cry yourself to sleep every time when your boss asks you to build a twelve fields long form.
-It basically solves the shitty problems, things like state management, validation, data transformation, and such.
-And it does it in a predictable manner with minimal configuration.
+*a-plus-forms* is a React forms library that helps you not cry yourself to sleep every time your boss asks you to build a twelve-field form.
+It solves tedious problems like state management, validation, and data transformation in a predictable manner with minimal configuration.

 ## How does *a-plus-forms* work?

-I think this question could be answered on multiple levels.
-How does it work internally, what it exposes externally, and how does it work in the context of an engineering team.
+I think this question can be answered from multiple angles: how it works internally, what it exposes externally, and how it works in the context of an engineering team.

 It basically revolves around a concept of an input field.
-I started with the familiar to everyone idea of a HTML input tag.
+I started with the familiar idea of a HTML input tag.
 It's something that has `name`, `value`, and `onChange` hook.
 But then everything is treated as a field.
 For example, fields might have sub-fields.
 Or a form is one large field.

 The big idea here is to work with the grain of an engineer's understanding of forms.
 We, engineers think of forms as a bucket of input fields that in the end spits out a blob of data.
 Which we then pick up and send to the server.
 And this is exactly the type of developer experience A+ forms provide: